 I Need a Fast Loan Right Now!

-Not able to take advantage of the best rates on peer to peer platforms, due to a poor credit record?
+Not able to take advantage of preferred rates on peer to peer platforms, due to a poor credit record?
 Don’t think that you can put enough trust in the arrangement?

 That’s OK.
 Peer funding doesn’t suit everybody’s needs.
 It doesn’t have to be your final choice, and there are plenty of other options out there if you need to secure credit in a hurry.